rachelvard/first-assignment-21-oct/README.md

 ## My Favourite Things
 - Halloween - Always loved spooky things and its the absolute the best holiday to celebrate with your kid
 - Caffeine- not original but still true (plus rhymes with Halloween)
-- The Sea - even the Irish sea will do
+- The Sea - even the freezing Irish sea will do!

 ## Professional Background
 - Spent five years as an ESG Analyst with a ratings company, assessing sustainability practices of energy, waste and water companies.
 - Two years as a product safety consultant, running research projects to assess product safety of client's projects
 - MSc Sustainable Development - University of Surrey
+- MSc Bioengineering - Trinity College Dublin

 ## Previous Experiences With Coding